Derivative: Concept, Definition and Types

 1. Basic derivative

-Here we take a brief look at various derivatives contracts that have come to be used.
+Here we take a brief look at various derivatives contracts

-2. Futures: A futures contract is an agreement between two parties to buy or sell an asset at a certain time in the future at a certain price.
+contracts are generally traded on Over The Counter Exchange.2.
+Futures: A futures contract is an agreement between two parties to buy or sell an asset at a certain time in the future at a certain price.
 Futures contracts are special types of forward contracts in the sense that the former are standardized exchange-traded contracts.
 Unlike forward contracts, the counterparty to a futures contract is the clearing corporation on the appropriate exchange.
 Futures often are settled in cash or cash equivalents, rather than requiring physical delivery of the underlying asset.
 Parties to a Futures contract may buy or write options on futures.

 3. Options: An option represents the right (but not the obligation) to buy or sell a security or other asset during a given time for a specified price (the “strike price”).
 Options are of two types - calls and puts.
 Calls give the buyer the right but not the obligation to buy a given quantity of the underlying asset, at a given price on or before a given future date.
 Puts give the buyer the right, but not the obligation to sell a given quantity of the underlying asset at a given price on or before a given date.